Skip to content

 Mastering the Use of Floating Pellets

-Modern anglers must have floating pellets in their tackle box, as they lure fish to the surface unlike anything else.
-The purpose of these floats is for them to remain on the water surface with an attractive visible bait hard to resist by many freshwater species.
-What this means is that if you are after a carp, trout or other surface-feeding fish, using floating pellets can considerably improve your chances of getting a catch.
+Floating pellets are perfect for clearer water, allowing you to be more adaptive and opportunistic.
+The purpose of these floats is for them to remain on the water surface with an attractive visible bait thats hard to resist by many fish species.
+What this means is that if you are after a carp or other surface-feeding fish.
 In this guide, we will be talking about everything you need to know about floating pellets; starting from what type is best for what condition and how to use them effectively.

 What Are Floating Pellets?

-Floating pellets are baits designed with a light material that keep them at the top of water.
+Floating pellets are baits designed to keep them at the top of water.
+They float using air that's trapped inside of them, this is what allows them to be buoyant for periods of time, before the air is replaced with water, and they slowly sink.
 They are very useful especially in attracting surface feeders unlike sinking ones required when targeting fish found at mid-water or bottom levels.
-These are made from buoyant materials with some attractants that both float and appeal much to the fish population.

 Types of Floating Pellets